-The following table sets forth summary consolidated financial data of the Company for the years ended December 31, 2019, 2018 and 2017 and as of December 31, 2019 and 2018.
-The summary consolidated financial data is derived from our audited consolidated financial statements included in our 2019 Annual Report, incorporated by reference herein.
-The summary consolidated financial data of the Company as of December 31, 2017, is derived from our audited consolidated financial statements not incorporated by reference herein but publicly available at www.sec.gov.
-The table also sets forth unaudited summary consolidated financial data of the Company as of September 30, 2020 and 2019 and for the nine month periods ended September 30, 2020 and 2019.
-The unaudited summary consolidated financial data is derived from our unaudited consolidated financial statements and the notes thereto, included in our Report on Form 6-K that was filed with the Commission on November 10, 2020, which is incorporated by reference herein.
+The following table sets forth summary consolidated financial data of the Company for the years ended December 31, 2020, 2019 and 2018 and as of December 31, 2020 and 2019.
+The summary consolidated financial data (except for other data) is derived from our audited consolidated financial statements included in our 2020 Annual Report, incorporated by reference herein.
+The summary consolidated financial data (except for other data) of the Company as of December 31, 2018, is derived from our audited consolidated financial statements not incorporated by reference herein but publicly available at www.sec.gov.

-The summary financial data set forth below should be read in conjunction with, and are qualified in their entirety by reference to, (i) our audited consolidated financial statements, including the related notes thereto, and "Item 5.
-Operating and Financial Review and Prospects," as presented in our 2019 Annual Report, incorporated by reference herein, and (ii) our interim unaudited consolidated financial statements and the notes thereto as presented in our Report on Form 6-K, filed with the Commission on November 10, 2020, incorporated by reference herein.
+The summary financial data set forth below should be read in conjunction with, and are qualified in their entirety by reference to, our audited consolidated financial statements, including the related notes thereto, and "Item 5.
+Operating and Financial Review and Prospects," as presented in our 2020 Annual Report, incorporated by reference herein.
 The summary historical financial information provided below does not purport to indicate results of operations as of any future date or for any future period.